How to Get a Job at the Post Office

 - Recent employment history

 - Ability to pass a criminal background check, drug screening, and medical assessment

 - Must be registered with Selective Service (if applicable)

-There are additional requirements based upon the job for which you're applying.
-Check for details in the job posting when you apply.
+There may be additional requirements based on the job for which you're applying so be sure to check for details in the job posting when you apply.

-US Postal Service salaries are competitive with many private sector jobs, and when combined with the benefits available, make the USPS an attractive employer.
+Salaries are competitive with many private sector jobs, and when combined with the benefits available, the USPS is an attractive employer.
 They offer a variety of benefits, including dental, vision, health and life insurance, flexible spending accounts, long-term care insurance, retirement savings plans, generous vacation time and sick leave, and many types of education assistance, including career development and training.